singularityware/singularityware.github.io/pages/docs/user-docs/docs-create-an-image.md

 ```

 Even though I was root in both cases, I could not touch /foo unless the shell sub-command was called with the `--writable` flag.

+## Using Your Container Image
+Singularity offers several primary user interfaces to containers: `shell`, `exec`, `run` and `test`.
+Using these interfaces, you can include any application or workflow that exists inside of a container as easy as if they were on the host system.
+These interfaces are designed specifically such that you do not need to be root or have escalated privileges to execute them.
+Additionally, Singularity is designed to abstract out the container system as elegantly as possibly such that the container does not exist.
+All IO, pipes, sockets, and native process control is handed through the container and to the calling application and Singularity elegantly gets completely out of the way for the process to run.

+Generally the differences can be explained as follows

+- **shell**: The `shell` interface (or Singularity subcommand) will invoke an interactive shell within the container.
+By default the shell called is `/bin/sh`, but this can be overridden with the shell option `--shell /path/to/shell` or via the environment variable `SINGULARITY_SHELL`.
+Once the shell is exited, the namespaces all collapse, and all mounts, binds, and contained processes exit.
+- **exec**: As the name implies, the `exec` interface/subcommand offers the ability to execute a single command within a container environment.
+This is a simple way to run programs, scripts and workflows that exist within a container from the host system.
+You can run this command from within a script on the host system or from a batch scheduler or an `mpirun` command.
+- **run**: Running a container will execute a predefined script (defined in the Singularity bootstrap definition as `%runscript`).
+If not run script has been provided, the container will launch a shell instead.
+- **test**: If you specified a `%test` section within the Singularity bootstrap definition, you can run that test as yourself.
+This is a useful way to ensure that a container works properly not only when built, but when transferred to other hosts or infrastructures.